List of vegetarian and vegan festivals: Netherlands

+Philippines

+Ever since around 2016, VegFest Pilipinas, was held in the Philippines as the country's first large vegan event, and was established to present alternatives to the country's more dominantly meat based food economy, which ever since has been held annually, and has been tagged as the biggest vegan festival in Asia.

 Poland

 In Poland, the Otwarte Klatki ('Open Cages') association organises Veganmania festivals in several different cities.
 Veganmania in Poland has been held in eight major cities, with the 2019 Łódź edition attracting over 3,000 visitors.

 Switzerland

 In Switzerland, Veganmania festivals are held in: